 Coronavirus Response Summary:

-Congress has passed three measures to aid our country's coronavirus response.
-Read a summary of all three, including the Coronavirus Aid, Relief and Economic Security Act, here.
+Congress has passed four measures to aid our country's coronavirus response.
+Read a summary of these measures, including the Coronavirus Aid, Relief and Economic Security Act, here.

 Office Policy: At this time, my offices are open and fully staffed to take phone calls and answer emails.
 Out of an abundance of caution and out of concern for the safety of all citizens of the 8th District, we will not be hosting in-person meetings at any of our offices in Albemarle, Concord, Fayetteville, Pinehurst or Washington, D.C.
 However, my staff and I will be available by phone and through our website to assist you as always.
 Feel free to contact us and find the closest office to you here.